jlillo/cafextractor/README.md

 ## Ownership

 These tools have been developed by Dr. Jorge Lillo-Box.
 For any questions related to this pipeline please contact me at jlillo at cab.inta-csic.es .

+## Contributors and acknowledgements
+I thank here the Calar Alto personnel for their great and outstanding support when preparing this pipeline.
+Also thanks to Arto Jarvinen (AIP) for helping with the installation details and feedback on the installation.